YaweiZhao/VRKM_sofia-ml/readme.md

 ```
 # Use

-* Compilation
+* Compile
 ```
 cd /path/to/cluster-src/
 make
 ```
-Note that the configurations in cluster-src/Makefile should be modified for your own runtime environment.
+Note that the configurations in *cluster-src/Makefile* should be modified for your own runtime environment.

 * Execution